blurbdust/needle/README.md

 - [ ] Add ability to skip to certain chunks if ran before
 - [ ] Add flag to only look for system, sam, security, etc
 - [ ] Add flag to change output directory
+- [ ] Add flag to only search misaligned (debug)
+- [ ] Add in ability to find multiple copies within given chunk
 - [x] Find ESE DBs if haystack is from DC
 - [ ] Check if ESE DB is NTDS.dit if haystack is from DC